StanfordBioinformatics/AnnotationHive/Import.md

 ### Import mVCF/VCF ###

-There are two ways to import VCF files from Google Storage to Google BigQuery: 1) Using Google Genomics API, 2) Using AnnotationHive's API.
-In order to calculate number of samples with a genotype larger than 0, the mVCF file must be in the Google Genomics format.
-So, if you have a mVCF file, and want AnnotationHive to calculate the number of samples, please use Google Genomics solution.
+VCF files can be imported from Google Storage to Google BigQuery using either: 1) Using Google Genomics API, or 2) Using AnnotationHive's API.
+In order to calculate the number of samples having a genotype larger than 0, the mVCF file must be in the Google Genomics format.
+So, if you have an mVCF file, and want AnnotationHive to calculate the number of samples, then use the Google Genomics solution.

-* Import mVCF/VCF files using the API provided by Google Genomics (Please follow instructions provided by [this link](https://cloud.google.com/genomics/docs/how-tos/load-variants))
+* Import mVCF/VCF files using the API provided by Google Genomics (Please follow instructions provided [here](https://cloud.google.com/genomics/docs/how-tos/load-variants))
-* Import mVCF/VCF files using the API provided by AnnotationHive If this is the first time, you plan to import a VCF file using AnnotationHive, please run the following command.
+* Import mVCF/VCF files using the API provided by AnnotationHive If this is the first time you are importing a VCF file using AnnotationHive, please run the following command.
 This command will create a new table called VCFList that stores metadata and keeps track of your VCF files.

    ```
    mvn compile exec:java -Dexec.mainClass=com.google.cloud.genomics.cba.StartAnnotationHiveEngine -Dexec.args="ImportVCFFromGCSToBigQuery --project=<Your_Google_Cloud_Project_Name> --stagingLocation=gs://<Your_Google_Cloud_Bucket_Name>/<Staging_Address>/  --bigQueryDatasetId=<Google_Genomics_DatasetId> --runner=DataflowRunner --createVCFListTable=true" -Pdataflow-runner